 How to Serve and Drink Maraschino Liqueur

 Maraschino liqueur is a great digestif to take a sip of after a meal.
 You can enjoy this cherry drink neat, straight, on the rocks, or mixed in a cocktail.
-It pairs well with a variety of flavors that range from fruits to spices and several types of liquor.
+It pairs well with fruits, spices, and several types of liquor.
 Particularly, it’s common to mix this drink with brandy, gin, rum, and whiskey.
 Find out different cherry cocktail recipes to try in the following section.

 6 Maraschino Cocktail Recipes to Try

 Nothing compares to the distinct flavor of this cherry drink.
 Although there are different alternatives, nothing comes close to replicating its exact flavor profile.
 Here are six cocktails with maraschino liqueur that you can try making in your home bar:

 Also known as the Hemingway special, this drink came to be in the 1880s inspired by none other than the celebrated writer himself, Ernest Hemingway.
 This tart mixture is made with rum, grapefruit, and lime juice, and is made balanced by the cherry and almond flavor of Maraschino liqueur.
 Hemingway daiquiri cocktail is best served without ice and is great to have for any time of the day.

 Inspired by the color of the sky, the aviation cocktail boasts a classic combination of gin, maraschino cherry liqueur, crème de violette, and lemon juice.
 This drink stands out thanks to its purple and subtle blue hue.
 The aviation tastes sweet, sour, and slightly floral from the crème de violette.
 Maraschino also adds a hint of nuttiness to the drink.

 The Martinez is the direct predecessor of this orange martini.
 Although, the influence of this drink doesn’t stop there.
 It’s also inspired several other modern cocktails like the Manhattan.
 It’s made with a combination of gin, vermouth, orange bitters, and maraschino liqueur or curaçao.

 Compared to the modern martini which uses dry vermouth, the Martinez uses the sweet kind.
 Just like the other maraschino liqueur cocktails, the cherry flavor stands out in this sweet drink to perfectly complement the taste of the other ingredients.

 Last Word Cocktail